-Until Saturday, a football game had never been won on field goal attempt returned 100-yards for a touchdown.
-So the final play of the Iron Bowl broke new ground, figuratively speaking.
+Until Saturday, a football game had never been won on a field goal attempt returned 100-yards for a touchdown.
+So, the final play of the Iron Bowl broke new ground, figuratively speaking.
 And maybe kinda literally.

 Jones, a NASA electrical engineer, has a vertical-sensing seismometer that he built himself in the basement of his Huntsville home, the same kind of equipment found in earthquake monitoring stations across the globe.
 Jones, who maintains the website AlabamaQuake.com—al.com wrote about his hobby last year—has been keeping tabs on tectonics for years and calls himself an “advanced amateur” seismologist.
 And he is pretty advanced.
 The 9.1 to 9.3 magnitude 2004 Indian Ocean tremor?
 He picked that one up fine.
 Same goes for the 2.9 quake in Walker County last year.

 And same goes for whatever that was over the weekend.

 Jones says his equipment detected a “suspicious” seismic signature beginning at some point between 6:25 and 6:27 p.m. and lasting for approximately 45 minutes.

 What time did that eternal second tick off the Iron Bowl clock?

 (Can’t see the video?
 Try here.)